Breaking News | Oil Spill: Agip Shuts Down Idu Well 11 In Bayelsa

 “ERA/FoEN has had cause to visit the environment of Idu Well 5 and 11 located within the same place in the past and it has always been Idu Well 11 spewing crude oil into the environment.

-“Available records from ERA/FoEN indicate that there have been previous oil spills from this particular Idu Well 11 operated by Agip.
+“Available records from ERA/FoEN indicate that there has been previous oil spills from this particular Idu Well 11 operated by Agip.

-“Before concluding this Field Report, ERA/FoEN confirmed that Joint Investigation Visit (JIV) was carried out on Sunday, 9th May 2021.
+READ ALSO: FG generates N392bn as Company Income Tax in Q1’21 “Before concluding this Field Report, ERA/FoEN confirmed that Joint Investigation Visit (JIV) was carried out on Sunday, 9th May, 2021.

 “This is why the official Spill Reference No 2021/LAR/028/058 is indicated in this report; sourced from the JIV report.
 Cause of spill was attributed to equipment failure,” ERA/FoEN stated.